camunda-community-hub/camunda-platform-7-osgi/README.md

 If you wanna stay old school and use core OSGi you can do that, too.
 Import the package `org.camunda.bpm.engine` and `org.camunda.bpm.engine.impl.cfg` and instantiate your own `StandaloneProcessEngineConfiguration`.

+#### Using the ProcessApplication API

+You can also use the [ProcessApplication API](http://docs.camunda.org/latest/guides/user-guide/#process-applications) in camunda BPM OSGi.
+This only requires you to use Blueprint.
+Simple create a subclass of `OSGiProcessApplication`, pass the bundle and the BlueprintContext in the constructor and export it as OSGi service (`interface=ProcessApplicationInterface`).
+You can configure your `OSGiProcessApplication` just like a normal ProcessApplication via processes.xml.
+The engine will be automatically exported as a service for others to use it.

 ### Part 3 Deploying process definitions

 After you created a `ProcessEngine` you can start to deploy process definitions.